briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling or otherwise introducing into the human body, a controlled substance in violation of this chapter or Ohio R.C.
-Chapter 2925.
+[Chapter 2925][ORC Chapter 2925].
 "Drug paraphernalia" includes, but is not limited to, any of the following equipment, products or materials that are used by the offender, intended by the offender for use or designated by the offender for use, in any of the following manners:

     1. _(1)_ A kit for propagating, cultivating, growing or harvesting any species of a plant that is a controlled substance or from which a controlled